arne-fuchs/iota-jammer/README.md

 "threads 5"

 ## reconnect :
 Specifiys after how many transactions the spammer should reconnect to the node.
 It can improve performance for long term use.
-Default is 0
+Default is 0 (without reconnect)

 #### Usage:
 "reconnect 100"